-If either t_open or t_bind fail, the program will call t_error(3N) to print an appropriate error message to stderr.
-If any Transport Interface routine fails, the global integer t_errno will be assigned an appropriate transport error value.
+If either t_open or t_bind fail, the program calls t_error(3N) to print an appropriate error message to stderr.
+If any Transport Interface routine fails, the global integer t_errno is assigned an appropriate transport error value.
 A set of such error values has been defined (in <tiuser.h>) for the Transport Interface, and t_error will print an error message corresponding to the value in t_errno.
 This routine is analogous to perror(3C), which prints an error message based on the value of errno.
-If the error associated with a transport function is a system error, t_errno will be set to TSYSERR, and errno will be set to the appropriate value.
+If the error associated with a transport function is a system error, t_errno is set to TSYSERR, and errno is set to the appropriate value.